MooersLab/writing-log-md/writingLogTemplateVer3.md

 we have performed the experiments.

-We are not necessarily thinking about the expected results, but we can guess about the nature of the results with regard to whether they will be in the form of a table, a graph or an image.
-We then do an initial sorting of the results on the basis of how much weight they bear upon testing the central hypothesis.
+We are not necessarily thinking about the expected results, but we can guess the nature of the results with regard to whether they will be in the form of a table, a graph, or an image.
+We then do an initial sorting of the results based on how much weight they bear upon testing the central hypothesis.
 This sorting will be the order in which the results are presented, in contrast to the general tendency to deliver the results in the order in which we obtain the results.
 At this point, we might even draft an initial paragraph for the results section that outlines the order of the results.
-This initial paragraph helps to set the reader's expectations about the results that follow.
+This initial paragraph helps to set the reader's expectations about the following results.
 After this initial paragraph is assembled and the planned results are listed, we will transfer this text to the main manuscript.